Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 Design patterns are abstract solutions for abstract problems.

+1. Choose a problem.
+2. Reduce it to an abstraction.
+3. Find a pattern that fits the abstraction.
+4. Choose a solution pattern that matches the problem pattern.
+5. Implement the solution pattern to fit your specific problem.

 ]

-If I had to guess, I'd say you're here because you think you might problems that look something like our problems.
+If I had to guess, I'd say you're here because you think you might have problems that look something like our problems.
 If we're all lucky, I might have solutions that look something like the solution that's going to solve your problems.

 That's what a design pattern is.
 Design patterns are generalized solutions to generalized problems.
 Design patterns help us understand our problems quickly, and the give structure to our solutions early in the process.
 Design patterns help us reason about our project right away.

-Pretty much everything I'm going to talk about is a design pattern.
-Event stores, command query responsibility segregation, hash array mapped tries, static site generators, even dependent data types.
+Pretty much everything I'm going to talk about today is a design pattern.
+Functional-first programming, event stores, command query responsibility segregation, prefix tries, static site generators, even dependent data types.
 We didn't do anything new.
-We looked at the problem we were trying to solve and identified which patterns fit well.
+We looked at the problem we were trying to solve and found patterns other people discovered that matched our problems.
+Then we took established solution patterns and made them fit our specific needs.

 [ slide: